negoxygen/algo-pd/README.md

 4. Create a branch

-5. Add resouse in the resource md.
+5. Add resource in the resource md.

 6. Pull from the upstream again, like we did in step 3.
 This is to ensure we still have the latest code.